arthurafarias/cxpm/readme.md

 # cppkg

+Note: For Indra Mobility Friends, I invite you to see how to design something in C++ in this repository here.
+Maybe you should stop telling lies everywhere.

 Because I don't like to search on stack overflow how to use every new function on other package manager for C++.

 This is a simple project on a new package manager that don't rely on any declarative language or other than C++.
 It is heavely inspired in Julia, and Swift Languages.
 That uses the own language to declare packages.